ansible/ansible/docs/docsite/rst/inventory_guide/intro_inventory.rst

 Inventory aliases
 -----------------

-You can also define aliases in your inventory:
+You can also define aliases in your inventory using host variables:

 In INI: